sverweij/dependency-cruiser/doc/options-reference.md

         // The text to show as a header on top of the detailed list of violations
         detailsHeader: "### All violations",
         // Whether or not to collapse the list of violations in a <details> block
-        // especiall practical when the list of violations is still large.
+        // especially practical when the list of violations is still large.
         collapseDetails: true,
         // The text to in the <summary> section of the <details> block
         collapsedMessage: "Violations found - click to expand",
         // The text to show when no violations were found
-        noViolationsMessage: "No violations vound",
+        noViolationsMessage: "No violations found",

         // Whether or not to show a footer (with version & run date) at the bottom of the report
         showFooter: true,